b310-digital/mindwendel/KITS_README.md

 Important: Make sure to exchange passwords with proper ones!

-See main README for project specifica.
+See main README for project specifics.